 When you have a library of many thousands of pictures, finding the ones you might need is clearly a very important feature.
 The more quickly you can do this, the more time you’ll have left for perfecting them for the print, slideshow, or whatever other creative way you’ll enjoy them.
-And the fact that you’ve searched for these pictures increases the likelihood that you may want to find the same pictures again before too long, so you’ll often want to save those search criteria.

-For such reasons, two of my favourite features of Lightroom have always been:
+So two of my favourite features of Lightroom have always been:

-Use Smart Collections when you know exactly what you’re looking for
+- Smart Collections when you know exactly what you’re looking for

 - While the Library Filter panel menu does let you save your search criteria as a preset, presets are displayed in a long and unhelpful list.

 - You can easily work with a large number of Smart Collections, group them in multi-level families, and mix them with Dumb Collections too.

 - A filter doesn’t remember any output settings, while a Collection stores the last Print, Slideshow or Web settings applied to it.